Debra Hughey's exciting new book is available now!

 Scott Adcock has a long history in journalism and media.
 Notably, he served as a reporter for WSFA-TV 12 (Montgomery), WBRC-TV 6 (Birmingham), and WDHN-TV 18 (Dothan), as well as a disc jockey for various radio stations in the Dothan market.
 Scott later moved into state government and was a lead public relations officer for the Emergency Management Agency.
 Scott went from one side of the journalism field as a TV newsman asking questions, to the other as the person who spoke to reporters during statewide disasters and emergencies.
 Scott is married to Dee Dee Adcock, and they are members of East Tallassee Church of Christ.

-Michael Bird is in his twentieth year as a band director.
-He works at Southside Middle School in Tallassee.
+Michael Bird was a band director for 20 years, most of that time at Southside Middle School in Tallassee; currently, he is the choral director at Tallassee High School.
 Since 2005, he was written a weekly opinion column in the TALLASSEE TRIBUNE called, "Bird's Eye View".
 Michael has always worked Saturday mornings on the radio, at WTBF-AM 970 and FM 94.7 (Troy), WACV-AM 1170 and FM 93.1 (Montgomery), and now Tallassee.
 Michael is married to Sena Thibodeaux Bird and has seven children: Michaela, Miriam, Abbey, Danielle, Gregory, Lydia, and Norah Grace.
 The Birds are members of St. Vincent de Paul Church.